 While treatment for nail fungus can be effective, it is common for the infection to reappear.
 The earlier you seek treatment, the easier it may be to resolve the infection before your symptoms worsen.

 Are nail fungal infections dangerous?

 For most people, the primary problems with nail fungus are appearance and inconvenience, as the nail can become difficult to care for and can make certain styles of shoes uncomfortable.
 But if left untreated, the fungus can spread to other nails and the surrounding skin.
-There are some long-term risks as well, including permanent loss of the affected nail(s), the infection spreading into the bloodstream, and the development of a potentially dangerous skin infection called cellulitis.
+There are some long-term risks as well, including loss of the affected nail(s), the infection spreading into the bloodstream, and the development of a potentially dangerous skin infection called cellulitis.
 People with diabetes have a particularly high risk for serious complications from nail fungus, so if you have diabetes, seek treatment as soon as you suspect a fungal nail infection.

 Is nail fungus contagious?

 Yes, nail fungus can spread from one person to another.
 The best ways to prevent a fungal infection are to keep your hands and feet clean and dry, avoid walking barefoot in warm, damp environments like communal showers and locker rooms, limit pedicures to nail salons which you know to be clean, and keep your nails trimmed so fungus and debris won’t collect on them.